AdamaJava/adamajava/docs/qprofiler2/index.md

 </bamSummary>
 ~~~~

-#### basesLost
+#### \<sequenceMetrics name="basesLost">
-There are four "sequenceMetrics" under each "readGroup", one of them named "basesLost". qProfiler2 walk through whole BAM file, summarize all losted base in this section.
+There are four <sequenceMetrics> under each <bamSummary>/<readGroups>/<readGroup>, one of them named "basesLost".
 Due to sample, sequence or mapping tool limits, there are alway some base information is not usable, we call them base lost.
+The qprofiler2 walk through whole BAM file, summarize all losted base in this section.

 ~~~~{.text}
 <readGroup name="cd90dd75-8a1f-4fd0-a352-0364d8dd5300">